ytechie/ytechie-blog/src/documents/2014/01/7-lessons-running-a-hackathon/index.html.md

 The best solution I have found is to set up the solution ahead of time, referencing all of the required dependencies.
 If the solution needs the Windows 8 SDK, include an empty Windows 8 project.
 If it needs Azure components, create a cloud service.
 In your pre-hackathon meeting, make sure that everyone knows **they should have the solution building before showing up for the event**.
 By setting the expectation to be ready ahead of time, we can avoid the time consuming process of downloads and installs.

+Setting up the solution ahead of time also has the added benefit of avoiding the merge conflicts that are more likely at the beginning of a project.

 ## 4. Meet 1 Week in Advance

 A week before the hackathon, this is your last chance to tie up any loose ends.
 This is also a good time to talk about prerequisites, so that everyone can get their development machines properly setup.